HDLMake/hdl-make/docs/index.rst

        |-- module4
        `-- tb

-Supposing that the testbench will use all modules, the manifest in ``tb`` directory should look like this:
+Supposing that all of the modules are local to the development machine, i.e. the contents of the modules are available in the local host, the ``Manifest.py``  in ``tb`` directory should look like this:

 .. code-block:: python